- 1 Purpose

 - Reflect on evaluation feedback and, where necessary, determine, implement and communicate to students a timely response that is consistent with the continuous improvement of teaching.

-- In accordance with Human Resources Policy and Procedures Performance Planning and Review, discuss with supervisors:
+- In accordance with the People Portfolio Policy and Procedures Performance Planning and Review, discuss with supervisors:

 - the results of standard evaluations and other evaluations conducted and the interpretation of feedback;

 - planned improvements and/or the outcomes of enacted improvements; and

 - the ways in which improvements are reported to students.